mozzarellaV8/federal-firearms-licenses/00-project-proposal.md

 # Federal Firearms Licenses in the United States

 Mass shootings are an unfortunate [characteristic of the United States](https://en.wikipedia.org/wiki/Category:Mass_shootings_in_the_United_States_by_year)<sup>[1](#notes)</sup>, and generally their occurence is the main time that issues of firearms are brought to national attention.
-Debates on gun control tend to follow, and tend to be highly charged or emotional.
 While accusations, greivances, and demands are publicly aired - it's difficult to discern if changes actually happen or if causes are truly discovered.

 This project doesn't aim to find the root causes of gun violence; rather, it seeks to understand broader characterstics of America and it's relationship to firearms.
 Looking at data from state to state, different features - such as education, economics, and legislation - can be examined in relation to firearms.
-Often with firearms there are groundless ideas or -isms that are repeated until they seem true.
 Ideally this project would establish general features of state populations and look at how those features relate to the number of firearms - while resisting naming single causes or claiming ground-truths.

-In short - building a set of characteristics about America that hopefully provide building blocks for better insight into firearms.
+In short - building a set of characteristics about America that hopefully provide better insight into firearms.

-The "client" I have in mind for this would be a news/media source - ideally a not-for-profit, independent (such as ProPublica, NPR) that values deeper investigation over sensational headlines or clicks.
-With this data, the "client" could feasibly craft a story with the backing of historical data and analysis - or dispute the findings to tell another story.
+The "client" I have in mind for this would be a news/media source - ideally a not-for-profit, independent organization that values deeper investigation over sensational headlines or clicks.
+With this data, the "client" could feasibly craft a long-term story with the backing of historical data and analysis - or dispute the findings to tell another story.

 To do this, data on **Federal Firearms Licenses** would be gathered from the ATF - along with **US Census data** pertaining to fields of **_education_**, **_income**_, **_industry_**, **_legislation_**, and **_population_**.
 What characteristics of American populations by state show tendencies toward more firearms licenses, and which towards less?
-After exploratory visualizations and analysis, robust regression models will be fit and regression trees will be grown - to corroborate prevailing ideas or dispute them.
+After exploratory visualizations and analysis, robust regression models will be fit and regression trees will be grown - to corroborate prevailing ideas or challenge them.

 ## What is a Federal Firearms License?